evmcnb/quartz/content/Pearls/Reflux in Children.md

 ### Management

-Breast/Formula feed:An infant that has reflux who is not distressed (asymptomatic)and is growing well requires observation but no treatment initially
+Breast/Formula feed: An infant that has reflux who is not distressed (asymptomatic)and is growing well requires observation but no treatment initially

-Breast babies:Troublesome symptoms despite positioning advice (30 degree head up, sleep on back) - Trial of Gaviscone
+Breast babies: Troublesome symptoms despite positioning advice (30 degree head up, sleep on back) - Trial of Gaviscone

 Bottle fed: Reduce feed 150ml/kg/24 hour $\rightarrow$ Feed thickner 1/2 weeks $\rightarrow$ no response $\rightarrow$ alginate for 1/2 weeks $\rightarrow$ no response $\rightarrow$ 4 weeks PPI $\rightarrow$ no response $\rightarrow$  refer for endoscopy (NICE)